lsst-dm/dmtn-205/index.rst

 - On `put`, pass metadata to Formatter with UUID of the dataset, and best (conservative) guess at UUIDs of actual inputs to this quantum.
 - THIS MIGHT DIFFER FROM FINAL ACTUAL INPUTS, because the quantum isn't necessarily done yet (though it often will be).
 Or should we record predicted/available inputs instead to avoid discrepancy?

-.. .. rubric:: References
+.. rubric:: References

-..
-Make in-text citations with: :cite:`bibkey`.

-.. .. bibliography:: local.bib lsstbib/books.bib lsstbib/lsst.bib lsstbib/lsst-dm.bib lsstbib/refs.bib lsstbib/refs_ads.bib
+.. bibliography:: local.bib lsstbib/books.bib lsstbib/lsst.bib lsstbib/lsst-dm.bib lsstbib/refs.bib lsstbib/refs_ads.bib
-..    :style: lsst_aa
+   :style: lsst_aa